 All NYU Paris students are required to live in NYU-arranged housing as a condition of enrollment.
-Many types of housing are offered including student residences, homestays, and during some semesters apartments.
+Housing options include student residences, and homestays.
 All students will complete an online housing application where they will express their interest in the type of housing assignment that is preferred.
 Housing assignments will be made based on availability of each housing type and may take into consideration if the student is enrolled in the Program II (Francophone) coursework or not.
 Keep in mind that assignments may not be the top preference but a placement in NYU approved housing is guaranteed.
-Housing options include:

 During the pre-departure process the NYU Paris adviser will direct you to an online housing application.
 The application will allow you to submit your preference for an assignment in the type of housing that is available.
 NYU Paris housing staff will review your responses to questions from the application, consider your program of study, and also the availability of styles of housing before making assignments.

 Once housing assignments are finalized, typically about two weeks before arrival in Paris, NYU Paris will inform students via email of their assignment.

 Residence: If you are assigned to live in one of the student residences, you will be instructed to go directly to the building from the airport to check in.
 Housing charges will appear on the NYU Bursar bill in US dollars.
 Scholarships and aid awards in excess of tuition and fees will credit against the cost of housing.
 Payments are to be made to the University Bursar in the e-suite online payment tool.